MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/user-mode-dump-files.md

 CDB and WinDbg can also be used to *shrink* a dump file.
 To do this, begin debugging an existing dump file, and then use the **.dump** command to create a dump file of smaller size.

-## <span id="userdump"></span><span id="USERDUMP"></span>UserDump

-The UserDump tool (Userdump.exe), also known as User-Mode Process Dump, can create user-mode dump files.

-UserDump and its documentation are part of the OEM Support Tools package.

-For more info and to download these tools, see [How to use the Userdump.exe tool to create a dump file](https://go.microsoft.com/fwlink/p/?LinkId=241339) and follow the instructions on that page.
-Additionally, When CDB or WinDbg is debugging a user-mode application, you can also use the [.dump (Create Dump File) command](-dump--create-dump-file-.md) to create a dump file.